Silsoe: The Wrest Estate

 The Wrest Estate, in turn, provided the village with a church – St James's, a school and a row of almshouses, so sited that a row of cottages was hidden from the gentry's view as they drove from the Park to the church in nearby Flitton.
 Silsoe's position on a main road to London and halfway between Bedford and Luton made it a favourite halt for drovers and travellers stopping at the George coaching inn (first mentioned in 1624) on the High Street.

 Silsoe had many inns including The White Hart, The Ragged Staff, Duke of Kent's Arms, The Bell, The Battle of Alma (or known as The Mouse's Hole in West End Road), Lord Nelson (Newbury Lane) and The George (High Street).
 The latter was converted into apartments in 2018.
 Now only the Star and Garter in the High Street remains.
 During the First World War Wrest House was used as a military hospital until 1916 when the house was damaged by fire.
 Lady Lucas, the last member of the de Grey dynasty, sold the House and estate before an auction that was to have been held at the Mart, Tokenhouse Yard, London EC2 on 17 July 1917.

-Wrest Park's historic house and magnificent gardens are now part of English Heritage and have been restored and opened to the public from 4 August 2011.
+Wrest Park's house and gardens are now part of English Heritage and have been restored and opened to the public from 4 August 2011.